buck8ochickn/Bash/be-a-ca.md

 openssl x509 -req -in certreqest.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out newcert.crt -days 500 -sha256
 ~~~

-install your self signed cert
+install your self signed cert on hosts you need your new cert to work on